 From Worksheet, we can access Source Data Dimensions, Measures, and Custom Fields.

-From Dashboard, we can access Worksheet but we cannot access dimensions measures directly.
+From the Dashboard, we can access Worksheet but we cannot access dimensions measures directly.

-From Story, we can access Dashboard and Worksheets but we cannot access dimensions measures directly.
+From Story, we can access the Dashboard and Worksheets but we cannot access dimensions measures directly.